PaymonJay/hello-world/README.md

 Hi there!

-I am PaymonJay, and I like Linux, and mechanical keyboards!
+I am PaymonJay; I like Linux and mechanical keyboards!